Da-Fecto/TextformatterImageInterceptor/README.md

 #TextformatterImageInterceptor

-Let editors use WYSIWYG images, but let you control the image size/behaviour.
+Let editors use WYSIWYG images, but let you control the image size, aspect ratio & behaviour.

 ## How to install